School term and holiday dates

 The governing body of a school is responsible for setting five INSET days out of the school calendar.
 The school should communicate this information to parents using channels such as: a letter and/or school newsletter and also publish it on the school website.
 This information should be provided to their local authority.

-- All terms to start on a Monday (or Tuesday if so necessitated by a bank holiday)
+- All terms to start on a Monday (or a Tuesday if so necessitated by a Bank Holiday)

-- There will always be a break covering the Christmas and New Year period
+- A break covering the Christmas and the New Year period

-- February half term will always be the third full week in February
+- February half term will usually be the third full week in February – However this will be well balanced between the return from the Christmas break and the fall of Easter.

 - The summer half term break will be one week across all primary, secondary and special schools and will normally include the late May bank holiday Monday

-- Where a school is open to pupils for part of a week, this will be for a minimum of three school days (to encourage attendance)
+- Where a school is open for part of a week to pupils, this will be for a minimum of three school days (to encourage attendance)

 'DfEE Circular 7/90' set out the following suggested minimum weekly teaching times as a guide for schools: